Apollo Global Management Inc. (APO) upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $86.09, which is $22.96 above the current price.
 APO currently public float of 180.37M and currently shorts hold a 5.88% ratio of that float.
-Today, the average trading volume of APO was 4.25M shares.
+Today, the average trading volume of APO was 4.06M shares.

 APO’s Market Performance

-APO stocks went up by 0.41% for the week, with a monthly jump of 1.03% and a quarterly performance of -13.41%, while its annual performance rate touched 34.10%.
-The volatility ratio for the week stands at 3.05% while the volatility levels for the past 30 days are set at 3.98% for Apollo Global Management Inc..
-The simple moving average for the period of the last 20 days is 0.83% for APO stocks with a simple moving average of -3.98% for the last 200 days.
+APO stocks went down by -6.36% for the week, with a monthly drop of -1.65% and a quarterly performance of -15.19%, while its annual performance rate touched 26.78%.
+The volatility ratio for the week stands at 3.09% while the volatility levels for the past 30 days are set at 3.54% for Apollo Global Management Inc..
+The simple moving average for the period of the last 20 days is -5.62% for APO stocks with a simple moving average of -10.23% for the last 200 days.

 Analysts’ Opinion of APO